ticklepoke/codemods/README.md

 yarn add @ticklepoke/codemods
 ```

-Install jscodeshift and format with `dos2unix`
+Install jscodeshift and format with `dos2unix` if we want to use jscodeshift within a `package.json` script
 ```sh
 yarn add jscodeshift &&
 dos2unix node_modules/jscodeshift/bin/*